Mdsomratakbor/Angular-Tutorial/Compilation in Angular.md

 - 3. `In this, template binding errors were detected during build process of the application.
 Hence template errors were identified earlier.`

+### Inspect the JavaScript bundles?

+`‘Source-map-explorer’ is a tool which is used to inspect the JavaScript bundles.
+This tool analyzes the source map generated with the bundle and draws a map of all dependencies.
+It can be installed in Angular project by following command in CLI.`